Vlasenko2006/Crack_Finder/README.md

 ## Dataset Structure

-Your dataset should be organized as follows:
+Organize your dataset as follows:

 ```
 data_split/